README v4.2.4 2024-10-03

 7.2 web-management https

 On the Ruckus device, when 'https' is set, the value is not visible (this is a default value).
-If the user will set again
+If the user will set again the same value, the device returns a warning: "HTTPS already enabled".

 In the ncs_cli, similar to the device, the 'https' is not visible.
 To be sure the 'https' value is set, the user can run the following command:

-show full | include https | details
+show full | include https | details.

 If the output is: "ruckus:web-management https", it means the 'https' is already set.
 Trying to set it again will explicitly write the value